deen77/guessgame/README.md

 # The Greatest Guess Game Ever!!

-This is the Greatest Guess Game Ever is this centuary.
+This is the Greatest Guess Game Ever is this century.

 # How to Play: